Don’t just Create, RE-CREATE & Add value for your customers.

 1. Search Console Metrics –

-- Impressions – As you update & add content in an existing blog, the increased coverage of content brings added impressions.
+- Impressions – As you update & add new content in an existing blog content repurposing will bring added impressions.
 Keep a track of –

 - Keywords where you were already performing, to measure the gain or loss.